bufbuild-ru/docs/docs/reference/cli/buf/generate/index.md

 $ buf generate --template buf.gen.yaml https://github.com/foo/bar.git --path proto/foo
 ```

 Note that all paths must be contained within the same module.
-For example, if you have a module in "proto", you cannot specify "--path proto", however "--path proto/foo" is allowed as "proto/foo" is contained within "proto".Plugins are invoked in the order they are specified in the template, but each plugin has a per-directory parallel invocation, with results from each invocation combined before writing the result.Insertion points are processed in the order the plugins are specified in the template.
+For example, if you have a module in "proto", you cannot specify "--path proto", however "--path proto/foo" is allowed as "proto/foo" is contained within "proto".

+Plugins are invoked in the order they are specified in the template, but each plugin has a per-directory parallel invocation, with results from each invocation combined before writing the result.

+Insertion points are processed in the order the plugins are specified in the template.

 ### Flags